 PERA provides retirement, disability, and death benefits.
 Benefit provisions are established by state statute and can only be modified by the state legislature.
-Vested, terminated employees who are entitled to benefits but are not receiving them yet are bound by the provisions in effect at the time they last terminated their public service.
+Vested, terminated employees who are entitled to benefits but are not receiving them yet, are bound by the provisions in effect at the time they last terminated their public service.
+When a member is "vested," they have earned enough service credit to receive a lifetime monthly benefit after leaving public service and reaching an eligible retirement age.
+Members who retire at or over their Social Security full retirement age with at least one year of service qualify for a retirement benefit.

+The General Employees Plan requires three years of service to vest.
 Benefits are based on a member's highest average salary for any five successive years of allowable service, age, and years of credit at termination of service.
-Two methods are used to compute benefits for PERA's Coordinated members.
-Members hired prior to July 1, 1989 receive the higher of Method 1 or Method 2 formulas.
-Only Method 2 is used for members hired after June 30, 1989.
-Under Method 1, the accrual rate for Coordinated members is 1.2% for each of the first ten years of service and 1.7% for each additional year.
-Under Method 2, the accrual rate for Coordinated Plan members is 1.7% for all years of service.
-For members hired prior to July 1, 1989, a full annuity is available when age plus years of service equal 90 and normal retirement age is 65.
-For members hired on or after July 1, 1989, normal retirement age is the age for unreduced Social Security benefits capped at 66.
+Two methods are used to compute benefits for General Plan members.
+Members hired prior to July 1, 1989 receive the higher of the Step or Level formulas.
+Only the Level formula is used for members hired after June 30, 1989.
+Under the Step formula, General Plan members receive 1.2% of the highest average salary for each of the first ten years of service and 1.7% for each additional year.
+Under the Level formula, General Plan members receive 1.7% of the highest average salary for all years of service.
+For members hired prior to July 1, 1989, a full retirement benefit is available when age plus years of service equal 90 and normal retirement age is 65.
+Members can receive a reduced requirement benefit as early as age 55 if they have three or more years of service.
+Early retirement benefits are reduced by 0.25% for each month under age 65.
+Members with 30 or more years of service can retire at any age with a reduction of 0.25% for each month the member is younger than age 62.
+The Level formula allows General Plan members to receive a full retirement benefit at age 65 if they were first hired before July 1, 1989 or at age 66 if they were hired on or after July 1, 1989.
+Early retirement begins at age 55 with an actuarial reduction applied to the benefit.

 Benefit increases are provided to benefit recipients each January.
 The postretirement increase is equal to 50% of the cost-of-living adjustment (COLA) announced by the SSA, with a minimum increase of at least 1% and a maximum of 1.5%.
+The 2024 annual increase was 1.5%.
 Recipients that have been receiving the annuity or benefit for at least a full year as of the June 30 before the effective date of the increase will receive the full increase.
-Recipients receiving the annuity or benefit for at least one month but less than a full year as of the June 30 before the increase will receive a reduced prorated increase.
-In 2023, legislation repealed the statute delaying increases for members retiring before full retirement age.
+Recipients receiving the annuity or benefit for at least one month but less than a full year as of the June 30 before the effective date of the increase will receive a prorated increase.